Membrane logo

 Then use me from anywhere

-Distributed Memory Architecture
+Distributed Workspace Architecture

 Membrane maintains a global registry of workspaces.
 Each brane sits independently, yet all can be accessed and switched between seamlessly.